 The government-wide financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
 Measurement focus is a term used to describe which transactions are recorded within the various financial statements.
-Under the economic resources measurement focus, all assets, deferred outflows of resources, liabilities and deferred inflows of resources (whether current or noncurrent) associated with their activity are included on their statement of net position.
+Under the economic resources measurement focus, all assets and liabilities (whether current or noncurrent) associated with their activity are included on their statement of net position.
 Operating statements present increases (revenues) and decreases (expenses) in total net position.
 Basis of accounting refers to when revenues and expenses are recognized in the accounts and reported in the financial statements.
 Under the accrual basis of accounting, revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.